 The contraflow on Allison Street, the section where all other traffic is diverted left into Hollybrook Street, has been there a long time, but was never implemented properly until recently.
 Given that contraflow cycling on one-way streets is generally recognised as good cycling design practice, it’s about time we had much more in Glasgow to shorten journey times and help us avoid busy detours on main roads

 Here’s the eastern end of the London Road cycle way, nice and wide, with a good surface and a joy to cycle on.
-However, if travelling east along London Road from the city note that the existing cycle lane only starts at Bridgeton and meets up with the uni-directional lanes installed earlier in the pandemic at Fielden Street (just past the Police Station).
+However, if travelling east along London Road from the city note that the existing cycle lane only starts at Bridgeton.
+It meets up with the uni-directional lanes installed earlier in the pandemic at Fielden Street (just past the Police Station).
 These recent lanes have a break at each set of traffic lights and stutter past Parkhead Stadium, where the armadillo separators were removed to prevent football supporters tripping over them (or so we were told).

 However, the biggest drawback to this shiny new route at Mount Vernon is the 2.5 km length with no cycle protection at all from the end of the pandemic lanes to this new one!